akka/akka/akka-docs/rst/cluster/cluster-usage-scala.rst

 Cluster Metrics
 ^^^^^^^^^^^^^^^

-The member nodes of the cluster collects system health metrics and publish that to other nodes and to registered subscribers.
-This information is primarily used for load-balancing of nodes.
+The member nodes of the cluster collects system health metrics and publishes that to other nodes and to registered subscribers.
+This information is primarily used for load-balancing routers.

 Hyperic Sigar
 -------------